 Since 9/11, more than 1.6 million American Soldiers have deployed overseas, many of them two, three and four times.
 Fifty percent of those Soldiers trained here, at the Joint Readiness Training Center and Fort Polk.
 Their Families have served and sacrificed, too.

 As Fort Polk modernizes to meet the needs of the nation, so too does the Joint Readiness Training Center.
 The rotational model is no longer the mission rehearsal exercises that prepared our Soldiers for the mission in Iraq and Afghanistan, but rather the operational concept known as Decisive Action – a focus on Soldiers’ core competencies after a long, 14-year war.
 But as it has been since 1941, the mission remains the same: Preparing our Soldiers – and increasingly joint forces -- to train for whatever lies ahead.

-Today, Fort Polk is home to the 3rd Brigade Combat Team, 10th Mountain Division, 519th Military Police Battalion, the 32nd Hospital Center; the 1st Battalion, 5th Aviation Regiment; 3rd Battalion, 353rd Regiment; Medical Department Activity; Dental Activity; 46th Engineer Battalion; 705th Explosive Ordnance Detachment; and the 41st Transportation Company.
+Today, Fort Polk is home to the 3rd Brigade Combat Team, 10th Mountain Division; 519th Military Police Battalion; the 32nd Hospital Center; the 1st Battalion, 5th Aviation Regiment; 3rd Battalion, 353rd Regiment; Medical Department Activity; Dental Activity; 46th Engineer Battalion; 705th Explosive Ordnance Detachment; and the 41st Transportation Company.
 These units, along with the U.S. Army Garrison all carry a tangible legacy of the men and women in uniform who have served Fort Polk and our country throughout the years.
 That legacy is carried in the hearts and minds of our veterans, our Soldiers, our Families and the community in which we live.